 Played by: Robert Morley

 A British newspaper magnate who owns the Daily Post in the 1910s, and the father of Patricia.
-He offers £10,000 to the winner of an air race from London to Paris, to prove that Britain is "number one in the air".
+He offers £10,000 (around £1,300,000 in today's money) to the winner of an air race from London to Paris, to prove that Britain is "number one in the air".

 - Blue Blood: He's a Lord.

 - Fantasy-Forbidding Father: He forbids Patricia to fly, and being The Patriarch, he's certainly not the kind to take her secret suffragette activities very well.